ROCm/hipBLAS/docs/source/install.rst

   * A ROCm enabled platform, more information `here <https://rocm.github.io/>`_.
   * A compatible version of rocBLAS
+  * A compatible version of rocSOLVER for full functionality

 * If using the cuBLAS backend on a Nvidia machine: